Economy of China: Anti-monopoly and competition law

 The Chinese technology sector has been characterized as being dominated by few, larger entities including Ant Group and Tencent.
 There have been attempts by the Xi Jinping Administration to enforce economic competition rules, and probes into Alibaba and Tencent have been launched by Chinese economic regulators.

-The crackdown on tech giants and internet companies during the 2020–2021 Xi Jinping Administration reform spree were followed with calls by the Politburo against monopolistic practices by commercial retail giants like Alibaba.
-In March 2021, Xi stated China would strengthen its antitrust enforcement in an effort to advance what he described as the healthy and sustainable development of the platform economy.
+The crackdown on tech giants and internet companies during the 2020–2021 Xi Jinping Administration reform spree was followed with calls by the Politburo against monopolistic practices by commercial retail giants like Alibaba.
+In August 2024 China's market regulator ended its antitrust review of Alibaba Group Holding after fining them in 2021.
+The company was fined for US$2.8 billion in 2021.
+The three years of regulatory scrutiny compelled Alibaba to comply with the antitrust authority.
+Studies showed that the cumulative effects of the investigation on Alibaba resulted in 17% to 25% decline in abnormal stock returns.
+In March 2021, Xi stated that China would strengthen its antitrust enforcement in an effort to advance what he described as the healthy and sustainable development of the platform economy.
 Two major institutional changes resulted.
 In November 2021, China upgraded the bureaucratic status of the State Administration for Market Regulation's antitrust bureau.
-In June 2022, it made major amendments to the Anti-Monopoly Law, including explicit language focused on regulation of the platform economy.
+In June 2022, it made major amendments to the Anti-Monopoly Law, including explicit language, focused on regulation of the platform economy.